deeptitilly/Projects/Sentiment Analysis of Political Tweets/README.md

 # Project 2: Sentiment Analysis of Political Twitter Data

 In this project, I've used lexicon-based tools and machine learning to build a sentiment analyzer to predict the sentiment around 3 2020 presidential candidates: Bernie Sanders, Elizabeth Warren, and Joe Biden.
-We also use unsupervised learning to perform topic modeling for each candidate.
+I have also incorporated unsupervised learning to perform topic modeling on the tweets each candidate.

 Data: The Twitter API was used to extract ~86,000 tweets about Bernie Sanders, Elizabeth Warren, and Joe Biden.
 The files containing the tweets can be found under the "code" folder.
 Please unzip before using.